 Doctor of Philosophy in Nursing Science

-Our hybrid, distance-accessible PhD program will prepare you for a career in nursing education, research, health systems, or clinical science to enhance the care of individuals and families across the lifespan.
+Our distance-accessible PhD program will prepare you for a career in nursing education, research, health systems, or clinical science to enhance the care of individuals and families across the lifespan.
 Our PhD offers both a full time and a part time track, and you will first complete your BSN to PhD bridge coursework before beginning your PhD courses.

 As a PhD student, you are linked with faculty researchers who provide supportive mentoring throughout your entire PhD program.
 You can choose to work with faculty experts in Clinical Nursing Science or Health Systems, which includes Nursing Education.